karenpommeroy/format-gpt/README.md

 **FormatGPT** is a robust library designed to sanitize output provided by ChatGPT.
-It provides a consistent and well defined method for retrieving the data from ChatGPT by acting as a middle man between your code and ChatGPT API.
+It provides a consistent and well defined methods for retrieving the data from ChatGPT by acting as a middle man between your code and ChatGPT API.
 It supports various formats such as:
 - text
 - json